Alert: Notifications and correspondence during COVID-19 restrictions

 2.0 Electricity supply arrangements on a small construction site

 Electricity can be supplied to a small construction site through a temporary or permanent connection.

-- A builder’s temporary (see below) provides an electricity supply at a worksite where there is no existing connection.
+- A builder’s temporary (see Figure 1) provides an electricity supply at a worksite where there is no existing connection.
 Only a licensed electrical worker can install, connect, modify or move a builder’s temporary.